gbusto/gbusto.github.io/experience.md

 ### tabu art - cofounder - may 2020 to may 2021
-this is the nft art marketplace i worked on and described in more detail above.
+this is the nft art marketplace i worked on and described in more detail on the [projects](./projects.md) page.

 ### raytheon - senior cyber engineer ii - june 2013 to june 2020